ozanpali/basic-locomotion-dls-isaaclab/README.md

-# Quadruped RL Collection
+# Overview

-This repository is about Aliengo collecting stuff on the ground.
+This repository is about basic locomotion task with DLS robots.

 ## Installation